AUTISM

 - Family Resources from Seattle Childrens Autism Center

-- WA Autism Alliance & Advocacy – Support to families and individuals, help understanding and obtaining insurance coverage, access to vetted professional help and services, support group and respite care program, training, review and evaluation of IEPs, and more.
+- WA Autism Alliance & Advocacy – Help understanding and obtaining insurance coverage, access to vetted professional help and services, support group and respite care program, training, review and evaluation of IEPs, and more.

-- Autism AS360- We provide resources that help autistic people and their families, caregivers and providers navigate ASD services and be part of an online community with other autistic people and their families.
+- Autism AS360- Provides resources that help autistic people and their families, caregivers and providers navigate ASD services and be part of an online community with other autistic people and their families.

 BOOKS